-- module_path (pathlib.Path) -- The path of the module to collect. - path (LEGACY_PATH) -- The path of the module to collect (deprecated).
+- module_path (pathlib.Path) The path of the module to collect. - path (LEGACY_PATH) The path of the module to collect (deprecated).

-返回类型 Optional[Module]
+Return type Optional[Module]

-在 7.0.0 版更改: The module_path parameter was added as a pathlib.Path equivalent of the path parameter.
+Changed in version 7.0.0: The module_path parameter was added as a pathlib.Path equivalent of the path parameter.